9664250/TeamSparkleRocket/README.md

 * Cassandra will be documenting and gathering all the information to put into the github.
 * CJ is doing our code.

-* Part list will be found right below the items list in the top of the page.
+* Part list will be found right below the items list at the top of the page.

+### 10/23/25